We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Because of this, even a high-performing machine can produce a sub-par loaf from time to time.
 When making bread by hand, a baker can check the dough consistency and rise mid-proof in order to make adjustments, but with an automated bread machine cycle, you just have to try again.

-Your recipe ratios may be off.
+If this happens, your recipe ratios may just be off.
 Dense bread is often the result of a too-dry dough.
 A good place to begin troubleshooting is by using a kitchen scale to weigh your ingredients: That way, you won't accidentally add too much flour.
 Too much kneading can also cause overdeveloped gluten and dense bread, so you may need to play around with cycle lengths.
 And make sure your yeast hasn't expired!

 Two Paddles Were Better Than One